iworx-greece/jobs/README.md

 * A good understanding of SEO principles, so that you can ensure that our application adheres to such principles.

 ## Benefits
-* Fulltime Position with a competitive salary.
+* Full-time position with a competitive salary.
 * Working with a great team.